REVELATION 2 - 3

 Apparently, there was a group of people at Pergamos who were propagating the same error that Balaam advised by encouraging intermarriage between believers and heathen idol worshipers.
 There are a lot of such Baalamites in the Church today.
 They lead people away from the Lord by promoting and condoning unholy marriages.
 Watch out for this all too popular position.
 God’s Word says,

 Do not be unequally yoked together with unbelievers.
-For what fellowship has righteousnness with lawlessness?
+For what fellowship has righteousness with lawlessness?
 And what communion has light with darkness?
 And what accord has Christ with Belial?
 Or what part has a believer with an unbeliever?
 Second Corinthians 6:14-15

 This is the same sect that was mentioned in the letter to the Ephesians (2:6).
 Again, we do not know what their doctrine entailed.
 Perhaps it was something similar to the doctrine of the Masons that is so invasive in many congregations today.
-Many church members are joined to the Masons and there is a great deal of praise for their good works.
-However, the core doctrine of this organization is an abomination and if it is being openly propagated in a church, must be dealt with.
+Many church members are members of the Masons and there is a great deal of praise for their good works.
+However, the core doctrine of this organization is an abomination and, if it is being openly propagated in a church, it must be dealt with.
 Masonic doctrine teaches that there is a brotherhood of all religions because, they say, all religions have come from one pure but previously lost, original source.
 Hence, it is irrelevant in their view whether the Bible or a Koran is on a Masonic altar.
 Deeply committed Masons believe they have rediscovered man’s original religion whose god they call the great Architect in lower levels of Masonry.
 Those higher up in Masonry, claim they hold the original and one true religion of man in its pure form (as opposed to the entire rest of the world's watered down and contaminated versions, including Christianity).
 They teach that God's secret and original name was Jebulon, a composite name made up of the Jehovah of the Hebrews, Baal of the Canaanites and Osiris of the ancient Egyptians.
-It is said that some Masons in the higher levels of Masonry, worship Jebulon around their altar.
+It is said that some Masons in the higher levels of Masonry worship Jebulon around their altar.

 If we could ask our Lord how he feels about his pure covenant name, Jehovah, being lumped together with the utterly pagan idols of Baal and Osiris and their abominable child sacrifices and historic immorality, he would unquestionably say that it is a doctrine which thing I hate.
 Make no mistake about it, Masonic doctrine is heresy and it is false.
 And, as with all of man's false doctrines and religions, it negates and obscures the truth of the gospel of the Lord Jesus Christ.
-Jesus is the only way to God (John14:6) and his Church alone holds the pure and only true religion in the world today.
+Jesus is the only way to God (John 14:6) and his Church alone holds the pure and only true religion in the world today.
 For further information on the modern day heresy of the Masons, most Christian bookstores offer books for the buying.
 The Secret Teachings of the Masonic Lodge by John Ankerberg and John Weldon, Moody Press, is one that comes to mind.
 We 21st Century churches need to be very careful that we too are not tolerating those who teach and promote things that our Lord hates.
 Peter says,

 But there were also false prophets among the people, even as there will be false teachers among you, who will secretly bring in destructive heresies, even denying the Lord who bought them, and bring on themselves swift destruction.
 And many will follow their destructive ways, because of whom the way of truth will be blasphemed.
 Second Peter 2:12